Federal Charges Filed Against Companies in 2024 Baltimore Bridge Collapse

 1-Minute Brief

-The indictments highlight ongoing legal and regulatory scrutiny following the deadly Francis Scott Key Bridge disaster.
+The indictments highlight federal efforts to address accountability following the deadly Francis Scott Key Bridge disaster.

 Key Facts

-- Two foreign companies were indicted by the federal government in connection with the 2024 Baltimore bridge crash.
+- Two foreign companies have been indicted by the federal government in connection with the 2024 Baltimore bridge crash.

-- A supervisor was also indicted in relation to the incident.
+- A supervisor has also been indicted in relation to the crash.

 What Happened

-Federal authorities have indicted two foreign companies, a supervisor, and the operator of the MV Dali after the ship crashed into Baltimore's Francis Scott Key Bridge in 2024, causing fatalities.
+Federal authorities have indicted two foreign companies, the ship’s operator, and a supervisor in connection with the 2024 crash of a cargo ship into Baltimore’s Francis Scott Key Bridge, which resulted in six deaths.

 Why It Matters